 How Fast Can A Cat Run?

 Our cats always surprise us with their talents.
 One of them is running!
-You may be super shocked to see your kitty get up and sprint, after a whole day of lounging.
+You may be shocked to see your kitty get up and sprint, after a whole day of lounging.
 Running after a nap?
 That seems impossible to us humans.
 For our feline friends, it’s surely just natural.
 It all makes us wonder – just how fast can a cat run?

 how fast can a cat run?